-Abstract
+Abstract.
 This paper is concerned with a previously unrecognized type of informative tautology, illustrated by the German subtitle of the paper (and abbreviated by FUBV), with the intended meaning 'Access to Authorized Persons Only'.
 In spite of the fact that signs with this wording can be found in many locations in German-speaking areas, and even are constitutive for rules that can be legally enforced, it is argued that FUBV literally expresses a tautology.

-After a short discussion of other cases of informative tautologies such as Boys will be boys in Section 2, the nature of the FUBV tautology is analyzed in detail in Section 3.
-It is argued that unbefugt, which has both adjectival and adverbial uses, refers to the property of 'not being authorized to perform $\alpha$ ', where $\alpha$ can be specified by an infinitival complement, whereas the overt specification of the source of authorization itself is blocked due to the morphological negation, un-.
-The nominalization of the adjective/adverb unbefugt refers to persons that exhibit this property.
-In the nominalized form Unbefugte, the type of action $\alpha$ remains syntactically unexpressed, and has to be considered a parameter specified by context.
-It is argued that in the context of FUBV, $\alpha$ is contextually specified as 'entering the area in front of which the sign is placed', an indexical expression.
-FUBV itself is a structure in which the propositional phrase für Unbefugte specifies the potential addressees, and the main predication lacks a copula and a definite article for the object, a feature characteristic for the style of headlines. (the fully explicit form would be ... ist das Betreten verboten).
-The resulting meaning (fully formalized in deontic modal logic in the paper) is, 'If x is a person that is not
+After a short discussion of other cases of informative tautologies such as Bovs will be boys in section (2), the nature of the FUBV tautology is analyzed in detail in section (3).
+It is argued that unbefugt, which has both adjectival and adverbial uses, refers to the property of 'not being authorized to perform α ', where α can be specified by an infinitival complement, and the overt specification of the source of authorization itself is blocked due to the morphological negation, un-.
+The nominalization of this adjective/adverb refers to persons that exhibit this property.
+In the nominalized form, the type of action α remains syntactically unexpressed, and has to be considered a parameter specified by context.
+It is argued that in the context of FUBV, α is contextually specified as 'entering the area in front of which the sign is placed', an indexical expression.
+FUBV itself is a structure in which the propositional phrase für Unbefugte specifies the potential addressees, and the main predication lacks a copula and a definite article for the object, a feature characteristic for headline syle (the fully explicit form would be ... ist das Betreten verboten).
+The resulting meaning (fully formalized in deontic modal logic in the paper) is, 'If x is a person that is not autorized to access the region in front of which the sign is placed, x is not authorized to access the region in front of which the sign is placed'.
+A simple proof shows that this is indeed a tautology.